mattchx/leadgen-london-landscape/notes/projectRoadmap.md

 ### Progress Tracker
 - [x] Move image section below the Main call for action.
 - [x] Change "Get Your Free Quote" button text to "Request Your Quote".
+- [x] Replace the "5 Tips for a Beautiful Lawn" section with a single hero image.

 ### Completed Tasks
 - [x] Make the headline "Transform Your Outdoor Space Today!" stand out better and "Get Your Quote in 24 Hours ⚡" stand out less.